The branches of the Rothiemay Area Lobbans (FT14993) [revised Mar. 2020]

-The Y-DNA tree shows only the relationships between the present donors, and FTDNA establishes haplogroups only when there are at least to related donors.
+The Y-DNA tree shows only the relationships between the present donors, and FTDNA establishes haplogroups only when there are at least two related donors.
 Thus the Loanend and Boginspro donors form a group and we know from records that the two donors are 6th cousins.
 Similar groups could be established for the “James 1777= Ann Eddie” group and for each of the four subgroups in the William & Bathia tree.
-We could also establish a haplogroup for the Knabbygates Lobbans with a second donor.
 There is little point, however, in using expensive Y-700 DNA tests to confirm what is already clear from parish records.
-People in those branches can confirm their DNA connection by the inexpensive single-nucleotide tests (contact me about this).
+Unfortunately, it has so far not been possible to establish an inexpensive single-nucleotide test for the Rothiemay Area Lobbans.

 Prepared by Chris S. Lobban, published 1 Apr.
 2019, updated 26 Mar.
 2020.